Amiya-Maity/smart-keyword-suggest/README.md

   - `Ctrl+Alt+R` → Refresh suggestions.
 - ✅ Debounced updates for **fast perceived response**.
 - ✅ Symbol caching for performance in **large files**.
+- ✅ **Centralized logging** with `[smart-keyword-suggest]` prefix for easy filtering.

 ---

 ## Installation

 1. Install from VSCode Marketplace or load the extension from VSIX.
-2. Open a supported language file mentioned in features
+2. Open a supported language file mentioned in features.
 3. Ensure TypeScript checking (`checkJs`) is enabled for JavaScript/TypeScript for undeclared variable detection (optional).

 ```json